 A few variations of this process have been observed among the Gymnosperms.
-The pollen grain in these plants falls upon the micropyle of the ovule, there being no ovary and consequently no stigma.
+As the plants of this group are all diclinous, self-pollination is of course impossible.
+The agent of pollination is usually the wind, and the pollen grain in these plants falls upon the micropyle of the ovule, there being no ovary and consequently no stigma.
 The growth of the tube is slow, sometimes extending over several months.
 Indeed in some cases the sporangium is detached from the parent plant before it has reached the embryo-sac, from which it is separated by a bulky portion of the nucellus or body of the sporangium.
 In Ginkgo and in a species of Cycas the male gametes are definite antherozoïds, furnished with cilia.
-In most of the Gymnosperms however this degree of differentiation has not been observed.
+In most of the Gymnosperms, however, this degree of differentiation has not been observed.
 The character of the female gametophyte has been already described.

 Though cross-fertilisation is seen to be most advantageous throughout the vegetable kingdom, it is only possible within certain limits.
-For a new individual to be produced, the sexual cells taking part in the process must have a certain degree of relationship; thus the antherozoïd of a moss cannot fertilise the oosphere of a fern.
+For a new individual to be produced, the sexual cells taking part in the process must have a certain degree of relationship; for instance, the antherozoïd of a moss cannot fertilise the oosphere of a fern.
 The most favourable degree of relationship is that the two gametes shall be produced by different plants of the same species.
 Such a union results in greater numbers of offspring and in the possession of greater vigour by them.
-Plants not so closely related may however produce offspring; thus we may have the union of gametes of plants standing to each other in the relation of varieties of the same species, or very frequently of distinct species belonging to the same genus, or even of species of different genera.
+Plants not so closely related may, however, produce offspring; we may have the union of gametes of plants standing to each other in the relation of varieties of the same species, or very frequently of distinct species belonging to the same genus, or even of species of different genera.
 Such fertilisation is known as hybridisation.